bewt85/HeritageFinder/README.md

 ## TODO

-- Paginate the results
 - Get it onto Heroku
+- Create a flask app / static site with the data
 - Improve search
-- Create a flask app / static site with the data
+  - filter by type
+  - filter by region
+- Add geo search
 - Update the data with Lat / Long
 - Add a map
-- Add geo search